India's August wholesale price index falls 0.52% y/y

-NEW DELHI, Sept 14 (Reuters) - India's wholesale price index in August fell 0.52% from a year earlier, according to government data released on Thursday.
+NEW DELHI, Sept 14 (Reuters) - India's wholesale price index INWPI=ECI fell 0.52% in August from a year earlier, according to government data released on Thursday.

 Economists polled by Reuters had estimated the wholesale price index for August would fall 0.6%.
 It fell 1.36% in July.